wsydney76/craft4-ddev-starter/README.md

 * Dark mode switch for templates
 * A `BaseModule` that provides common functionality like creating entries, fields, sections etc.

+## Custom Field Types

+### Environment Variable Field

+Lets you edit values in your `.env` file in the CP, used in Global sets.
+Will be useful if you don't have access to the `.env` file.

+Use field conditions to restrict access to field instances to admins.

+### Include Field

+Lets you select a template from a configured folder.
+Can be useful for selecting different design variations.

+### Site Field.

+Lets you select a site.

 ## Templating